blruda/Cyberorganism/README.md

 ## Features

 - **Keyboard-First Interface**: Navigate and manage your tasks without touching the mouse
-- **Task Management**: Create, organize, and track tasks with parent-child relationships
+- **Task Management**: Create, organize, and track tasks in a hierarchical outliner
-- **Container System**: Organize tasks in different containers (Taskpad, Backburner, etc.)
 - **Minimalist UI**: Clean, distraction-free interface built with egui

 ## Status